AndresGL01/AndresGL01/README.md

 ### Hi there, I'm Andrés

-## I'm a Student, Developer and a Passionate about the world of programming.
+## I'm a Student, Developer and a Passionate about the world of programming
-- 📚 I'm currently studing softwarer engineer.
+- 📚 I'm currently studing softwarer engineer
-- 🕐 Using all my free time to learn new technologies.
+- 🕐 Using all my free time to learn new technologies
-- 🖥️ I'm currently colaborating in [Noheaven Technologies][nhweb].
+- 🖥️ I'm currently colaborating in [Noheaven Technologies][nhweb]
 - 👨‍💻 Open to work as a freelancer or in a team!

 ## Connect with me: